Alain E. Kaloyeros: Career

 Kaloyeros was a professor in the University at Albany's physics department from 1988 until 2009 when the nanotechnology research center was spun-off from the department into a separate SUNY college.
 He was a Professor of Nanoscience at the SUNY Poly Colleges of Nanoscale Science and Engineering (CNSE) at University at Albany, SUNY.

-In January 2015, he was appointed the founding president of SUNY Polytechnic Institute (SUNY Poly).
+In January 2015, he was appointed the sixth president of SUNY Polytechnic Institute (SUNY Poly).
 He served as the Executive Director of the Center of Excellence in Nanoelectronics, the Interconnect Focus Center – New York, the Energy/Environment Technologies Applications Center, and the New York State Center for Advanced Thin Film Technology.

 Legal issues

 In September 2016, Kaloyeros was charged with felony bid rigging.
 He was then suspended from his job as SUNY Polytechnic Institute's President.

 On July 12, 2018, Kaloyeros was found guilty of wire fraud and conspiracy in a federal trial in Manhattan.
 The judge, Valerie E. Caproni, scheduled the sentencing dates in October.
 The case is being appealed to the U.S. second circuit.
 Following the verdict, the State University of New York announced that it would seek his removal from his tenured faculty position.

 After delays due to poor health, Kaloyeros began serving time in a federal prison in February 2022.
 He was released on July 2, 2022 (along with three other men - Joseph Geraldi, Steven Aiello and Louis Ciminelli) after serving about five months in prison.

+On May 15, 2023, in a unanimous decision, the Supreme Court of the United States overturned Kaloyeros's conviction.

 Personal life

 Kaloyeros is separated from Paula Kaloyeros and they are undergoing an amicable divorce.
 They have two sons, Nicholas and Alexander.
-He lives in Slingerlands, New York, a suburb of Albany.
+He lives in Guilderland, New York, a suburb of Albany.